gbmhunter/blog/content/electronics/communication-protocols/lon-ansi709-2-communication-protocol.md

 ## Transmission Medium

 Many transmission mediums are supported by LON.
+These include:

-These include:  * Twisted-pair cabling  * Powerlines  * Fiber optics
+* Twisted-pair cabling
+* Powerlines
+* Fibre optics

 This diversity is enabled by transceiver IC which goes between the transmission line and the Neuron microprocessor.
 There is a dedicated transceiver for every transmission medium.